RafaelGSS/blog/priv/posts/github-actions-elixir-digital-ocean.md

           docker run -d -p 4000:4000 --name blog_prod -e VIRTUAL_HOST="$VIRTUAL_HOST" -e SECRET_KEY_BASE="$SECRET_KEY_BASE" -e DATABASE_URL="$DATABASE_URL" -t rafaelgss/projects:blog-latest
 ```

-In this single step, we create an ssh connection with our droplet and execute what is in `script` in its sequence.
+In this single step, we create an _ssh connection_ with our droplet and execute what is in the _script_.

 1. We performed the image pull made in the previous job.
 2. We kill the container in execution (if any) -- Because of that, there is downtime.